wwatson4506/UsbMscFat/README.md

 # UsbMscFat Library

 # NOTE: This Library is OUTDATED !!!
 # Please Use the examples in the latest USBHost_t36 stable library for the Teensy.
 Teensyduino 1.57 up 1.58B2.
+Arduino 1.8.19.

 This Teensy 3.6/4.0/4.1 library allows use of FS and MSC with SdFat.